semihyumusak/SpEnD/README.md

-# SpEnD
+# SPEC (SPARQL ENDPOINT CRAWLER)
-This respository contains the source code for the SPEC software, which is a linked data metacrawler and analyzer.
+This respository contains the source code for the SPEC Engine, which is a linked data metacrawler and analyzer.
 The main Web page for the project: http://wis.etu.edu.tr/spend
 # Installation
 - Use CrawlerDatabaseScripts.zip file to create the database in MySQL